davidolejniczak/FastGrubbsTest/README.md

 # GrubbsTest

 High speed Grubbs Test used to calculate the the z-score data points in a data set.
 The reason I created this was to have an fast alternate to the major python libaries.

 ### Implentation Specifics
-The Grubbs test statistic determines what is an outlier.
+- The Grubbs test statistic determines what is an outlier.
 The final mean and standard deviation is calculated without including the outliers in the dataset.

-Data set is assumed to be normal.
+The data set is assumed to be normal.

-This is a Linux only package.
+- This is a Linux only package.

 ## Installing GrubbsTest